geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 <div id="ref-connolly2005computation" class="csl-entry">

 Connolly, James AD.
-2005. &ldquo;Computation of Phase Equilibria by Linear
+2005.
+"Computation of Phase Equilibria by Linear
-Programming: A Tool for Geodynamic Modeling and Its Application to Subduction Zone Decarbonation.&rdquo; *Earth and Planetary Science Letters* 236 (1-2):
+Programming: A Tool for Geodynamic Modeling and Its Application to Subduction Zone Decarbonation." *Earth and Planetary Science Letters* 236 (1-2):
 524&ndash;41.

 </div>